Delhi records 2 Covid deaths, 34 new cases in a day; positivity rate 0.05 per cent | Health

 - India

 Delhi recorded two COVID-19 deaths and 34 fresh instances of the infection in a day with a 0.05 per cent case positivity rate, according to a health bulletin issued by the city government on Tuesday.
-Before Tuesday, the national capital has recorded five fatalities due to the viral infection in September so far.
+The national capital has recorded five fatalities due to the viral infection in September so far.

 With the new cases, the Covid case tally in the city climbed to 14,38,780 of which over 14.13 lakh patients have recovered.
 The death toll has risen to 25,087.